CCMS-UCSD/CCMSDeployments/README.md

 1. Create a new repository to hold your workflows (e.g. GNPS_Workflows or Proteomics_Workflows).
 1. Import CCMSDeployments as a submodule (git submodule add https://github.com/CCMS-UCSD/CCMSDeployments.git)
-1. Link the following files into the root folder: fabfile.py, Makefile.deploytemplate and create yml files similar to the following for each server (or just copy from fabric-production-gnps.yml, fabric-production-proteomics.yml, fabric.yml as examples)
+1. Link the following files into the root folder: fabfile.py, Makefile.deploytemplate, workflow_validator.py and create yml files similar to the following for each server (or just copy from fabric-production-gnps.yml, fabric-production-proteomics.yml, fabric.yml as examples)

  ```
 debug: true    # leave this alone